acoupi/acoupi/docs/howtoguide/programs.md

 ```

-For a complete understanding of the BasicProgramMixin's capabilities and customization options, refer to its [reference documentation][acoupi.programs.templates.BasicProgramMixin].
+For a complete understanding of the `BasicProgramMixin`'s capabilities and customisation options, refer to its [reference documentation][acoupi.programs.templates.BasicProgramMixin].

 #### Messaging Program Mixin